 Spinal cord injuries are notoriously difficult to value accurately because of their long-term effects.
 Online calculators cannot provide an accurate estimate because they are not designed to anticipate the level and years of care required for a spinal cord injury.
 Therefore, you should always consult with a lawyer before settling.

-The insurance company will try to settle your claim for as little as possible – and you should never assume that it has your best interests in mind.
-A lawyer, on the other hand, will advocate for you and demand fair compensation for all of your losses, including:
+The insurance company will try to settle your claim for as little as possible—and you should never assume that it has your best interests in mind.
+A spinal cord injury lawyer, on the other hand, will advocate for you and demand fair compensation for all your losses, including:

 - Ongoing inpatient or outpatient health care

 - Lost income and loss of earning capacity